 Working with Heather and utilizing the metabolic approach alongside my treatments has been a game changer.
 I've done this kind of chemotherapy in the past and I was sick as a dog.
 This time was totally different, I actually felt pretty good and wasn't sick at all.
 The chemo also worked better.
 We were able to completely get rid of the tumor in my bile duct and avoid liver failure.
 I even managed to beat cachexia, gain weight and, regain my strength.
-I'm so grateful to have found Heather and change my nutrition to be anti-cancer.
+I'm so grateful to have found Heather and change my nutrition to be anti-cancer.-Rick W.

 Become a Success Story!

 Rick stabilized stage IV colon cancer and avoided liver failure by optimizing his terrain.
 If you’d like to work with me, I’d love to chat and learn more about your health goals.

 Get free group support by joining one of my Facebook groups!